madarame-bk/CVPDF/README.md

 -   Reads personal, professional, and other CV-related information from an XML file.

--   Uses the `fpdf` library to generate a beautifully formatted PDF.
+-   Uses the `fpdf` library to generate a formatted PDF.

 -   Supports sections like: